unknownError/pdLV2-stereo/README.md

 pdLV2-stereo
 ============

-makes simple Puredata (pd) patches useable as LV2 plugins. - linux only at the moment.
+makes simple Puredata (pd) patches useable as LV2 plugins utilizing libpd and lv2 libraries.
+Linux only at the moment.

 features
 ========